 Along with Y-foundation, major political parties, have set the objective to cut in half the amount of persons experiencing homelessness in Finland by 2022, and to eradicate homelessness by 2026.
-According to statics, Finland seems to be on a good path do the decade. homelessness has continuously been decreasing. to SO: over past However, among migrants the situation looks less promising: Migrants have been being overrepresented in the homelessness statistics: In 2018, 23,7% of homeless individuals were migrants and 39% of homeless families were migrant families, whereas only 7% of the Finnish population are migrants.
+According to statics, Finland seems to be on a good path to do SO: over the past decade. homelessness has continuously been decreasing.
+However, among migrants the situation looks less promising: Migrants have been being overrepresented in the homelessness statistics: In 2018, 23,7% of homeless individuals were migrants and 39% of homeless families were migrant families, whereas only 7% of the Finnish population are migrants.
 Furthermore, in 2018, homelessness has increased among migrants living outside the city of Helsinki.
-This disproportionateness and these recent developments pose the question, whether gatekeepers to migrant housing have been taken into account when setting the aforementioned objective.
+This disproportionateness and these recent developments pose the guestion, whether gatekeepers to migrant housing have been taken into account when setting the aforementioned objective.